morgan-sparks/IBM-Coding-Project/Pink Salmon/model v.1/README.md

    * need to set up some redundancy where we can click on and off functions (i.e. age = 1 or 2 at beginning of script to turn off and on life history variation)
 * figure out sourcing and how to set up (should be source script that points to source folder with functions as individual scripts, and then an output folder)
 * will straying be a matrix with likelihoods built in?

+## Questions for the group
+ - [] How do we want to handle dead individuals (delete whent the die vs. add death column and then delete at end of year after appended to census dataframe)